 Parents can choose whether to provide a written update, to have a meeting, or to provide information via an alternative means.

-All pupils will be given opportunity to express their views about their education should they wish.
-Young people over the age of 12 have the right to have their views sought about potential changes to their education.
+All children over the age of 12 have the right to have their views sought about potential changes to their education.

 Reach is a service that helps pupils to understand their rights, to feel supported, included, listened to and involved in decisions at school.